gracejhnoh/Memo/haml.md

                  #=> "<p>VRRRRooom Vroom!</p>\n"
 ```

-* HAML can be used to _replace any ERB file_; __any__ file in the app/views folder can be switched, simply by changing the extension of the file.
+* HAML can be used to _replace any ERB file_
+* __any__ file in the app/views folder can be switched, simply by changing the extension of the file.
 * e.g.
     * app/views/account/login.html.erb
     * app/views/account/login.html.haml